Make your mark on the engineering profession with a Chartered credential

 - Career progression: Looking for a senior or consulting role?
 By demonstrating your skills with a Chartered credential, you gain a competitive edge and show commitment to the highest professional standards.

 - Leadership development: Chartered engineers are peer-assessed against industry-recognised standards.
 You’ll be benchmarked against the best across 16 key competencies, spanning technical, management and communication skills.

 How many years of experience do you have?

-Becoming Chartered puts a concrete value to the work you’ve already done - particularly if you’re already an Engineers Australia member and a practising engineer for five years or more.
+Becoming Chartered puts a concrete value to the work you’ve already done, particularly if you’re already an Engineers Australia member and have been a practising engineer for five years or more.

 Why wait?
 You may already have what it takes to be Chartered.

 Note: the Chartered assessment process is experiencing a longer lead time than usual, due to a recent surge in applications.
 We appreciate your patience at this time.
 If you would like to speak to someone about your application, contact our Member Services team on 1300 653 113.

 If you have 5–14 years' experience, you can manage the entire Chartered process online, starting with the self-assessment.